sharetribe/flex-docs/src/docs/howto-listing/extend-listing-data-in-ftw/index.md

 updated: 2023-10-24
 category: how-to-listing
 ingress:
-  This guide describes how to use use extended data to expand the listing data model in Sharetribe Web Template.
+  This guide describes how to use extended data to expand the listing data model in Sharetribe Web Template.
 published: true
 ---